RichardChambers/raspberrypi/mqtt/README.md

 sudo apt-get install mosquitto mosquitto-clients

+To get the development packages for Mosquitto C development (header and library files) use:

+sudo apt-get install libmosquitto-dev

-To get the development packages use:
+To get the development packages for Mosquitto plug-in development use:

 sudo apt-get install mosquitto-dev